flightmansam/topology_linker/topology_linker/src/readme.md

 and jump instructions are given to describe a lateral.
 3. Lateral descriptions located using the same name convention as the used for the laterals in 1.

+The location of the csv file is a constant variable in the file constants.py

 ## 1. Total branch description
 The first column can ONLY contain instructions to jump to a lateral.
 In the original CSV the main channel name will be the first occurrence in this column.
 You need to delete this.